cockroachdb/cockroach-go/testserver/README.md

 # cockroach-go Testserver

 The `testserver` package helps running cockroachDB binary with tests.
-It automatically downloads the latest stable cockroach binary for your runtimeOS (Linux-amd64 and Darwin-amd64 only for now), or attempts to run "cockroach" from your PATH.
+It automatically downloads the latest stable cockroach binary for your runtimeOS, or attempts to run "cockroach" from your PATH.

 ### Example
 To run the test server, call `NewTestServer(opts)` and with test server options.